snaplet/docs-old/docs/transformations/01-introduction.md

 }
 ```

-Copycat is open-source and has templates for names, addresses, phone numbers and [other common transformations!](https://github.com/snaplet/copycat/#api-reference)
+Copycat is open-source and has templates for names, addresses, phone numbers and [many other common transformations!](https://github.com/snaplet/copycat/#api-reference)